dbrennand/home-ops/docs/raspberry-pi-os-setup.md

-# Raspberry Pi OS Setup
+# :fontawesome-brands-raspberry-pi: Raspberry Pi OS Setup

 These steps provide the initial configuration for a Raspberry Pi that will be managed by Ansible.